bandada-infra/bandada/libs/credentials/README.md

     },

     /**
-     * It checks if a user has more then 'minFollowers' followers.
+     * It checks if a user has more than 'minFollowers' followers.
      * @param criteria The criteria used to check user's credentials.
      * @param context Utility functions and other context variables.
      * @returns True if the user meets the credentials.